Uma Bharti: Bharatiya Janashakti Party

-In August 2004, after only a year in office, an arrest warrant was issued against Bharti in connection with the 1994 Hubli riots, forcing her resignation.
+In August 2004, after only a year in office, an arrest warrant was issued against Bharti in connection with the 1994 Hubli riots arising out of Hubli Idgah Maidan dispute, forcing her resignation.
 In November 2004, she had a public falling out with Advani during a meeting at the BJP headquarters.
-This led to a suspension from the BJP, which was revoked a few months later at the insistence of the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist social service volunteer organisation.
+This led to a suspension from the BJP, which was revoked a few months later at the insistence of the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist volunteer paramilitary organisation.
 She continued to publicly defy the BJP high command, insisting that she replace Shivraj Singh Chouhan as the Chief Minister of Madhya Pradesh, which led to several show-cause notices from the party, and eventually, to her expulsion.

 In response, Bharti floated her own political party, the Bharatiya Janshakti Party.
 She stated that her party followed the ideology of the RSS, and claimed that she had the support of Mohan Bhagwat, head of the RSS.
 However, the party had a marked lack of political success.